‘A propagandist’: NYU trustee Maria Bartiromo peddles pro-Trump lies on Fox shows

 This story was updated on Aug.
 26, 2021 to include additional information about the current status of Dominion Voting Systems’ lawsuit against Fox News.

 Arnav Binaykia edits the Washington Square News and studies journalism, history and data science at NYU.
-His reporting interests include local politics,...
+He reads and writes about local politics, labor...

 Suhail Gharaibeh is a CAS senior studying History, French, and Creative Writing.
 Their research focuses on race, gender, capital and biopolitics in world...